-If you are importing produce from Ukraine or Japan you should follow Regulation EU 2016/6 - imposing special conditions governing the import of feed and food originating in or consigned from Japan following the accident at the Fukushima nuclear power station.
+If you are importing produce from Japan you should follow Regulation EU 2016/6 as amended by Regulation EU 2017/2058 - imposing special conditions governing the import of feed and food originating in or consigned from Japan following the accident at the Fukushima nuclear power station.

 Restricted food stuffs

 Soy sauce containing 3-MCPD

 Some soy sauce contains a dangerous chemical called 3-MCPD.
 There are limits on the levels of 3-MCPD that can be present in products imported into the UK and EU.

 - soy sauce can contain levels of 3-MCPD no higher than 0.02 mg/kg

 - this is for the liquid product containing 40% dry matter, which corresponds to a maximum level of 0.05 mg/kg in the dry matter